 The Moad’s originate from the Shetland Islands, from there they went to America and Australia.
-They settled in Tennessee, North Carolina, Missouri, Texas and Arizona.
+They settled in Tennessee, Kentucky, Missouri and Texas.

 Shane has always been moved by the Australian landscape, his family on his mothers side ( Blackman ) are a prominent pioneering family from New South Wales.
 On the Moad side, there is a strong connection to America, hence his love for the American landscape as well as his Australian homeland.